Choose a different diagrams.net UI theme

 You can customise the diagrams.net editor and choose your preferred theme for the user interface.
 The UI theme controls which editor elements are displayed, minimised or hidden, including the menu, toolbar, panels and dialog boxes.

 There are four different themes to choose from, with a fifth currently under development.

 Change the editor theme via the diagrams.net menu

 - Select File > Extras in the diagrams.net menu.

-- Choose Kennedy, Minimal, Atlas, Dark, or Sketch (a whiteboard-style theme).
+- Choose Default (Kennedy), Minimal, Atlas, Dark, or Sketch (a whiteboard-style theme).

-- Reload the diagrams.net editor to start using your select UI theme.
+- Reload the diagrams.net editor to start using your selected editor theme.